-This course is a study of beginning nursing skills.
-The course prepares the student to assist in patient care and function as an efficient member of the nursing team.
-Prerequisite: Admission to program.
-(3/6)

-NUR 140 I.V.
-Therapy

-This course is a study of the principles and practices of intravenous therapy.
+This course is a study of drug calculations and basic concepts of pharmacology specific to I.V. calculations.
+Prerequisites: NUR 101, NUR 106.
+Corequisites: NUR 140, NUR 165.
+(1/0) - NUR 140 I.V.
+Therapy 1 SHC This course is a study of the principles and practices of intravenous therapy.
 Emphasis is placed on venipuncture techniques, complications, fluid balance, blood administration, central lines, and the responsibilities of a licensed nurse.
+Prerequisites: NUR 101, NUR 106.
+Corequisites: NUR 131, NUR 165.
+(0/3)